locaweb/netl2api/README.rst

 - python-paste (as a web server)
 - python-supay (as a daemon-manager)
 - python-apscheduler (as a scheduler for background tasks)
-- python-redis (as a cache and IPC (locks/queues/pipes for background tasks))
+- python-redis (as a cache and IPC for background tasks)

 To install these dependencies, just run:
 >>> pip install -e requirements.txt